||»Institute of Agrophysics, Polish Academy of Sciences (IA)|

 For details of the assessment analysis methods and the results from this and all study sites see »Impact of promising agricultural management practices.

-As a result of this extended analysis, the example of manuring and composting that was exemplified in Plot 9.1 (which used spent mushroom substrate under maize) was finally selected to demonstrate the positive impact management practice can have on soil quality (see »Demonstrations of recommended agricultural management practices in the study sites).
+As a result of this extended analysis, the example of manuring and composting that was exemplified in Plot 9.1 (which used spent mushroom substrate under maize) was finally selected to demonstrate the positive impact management practice can have on soil quality (see »Demonstration events in the study sites).

 This practice addresses organic matter depletion under maize cropping.
 The VSA total scores were higher under the AMP; individual soil structure quality indicators were higher apart from top soil compaction, which was the same as the control.
 Measured soil properties show that the AMP had higher organic matter content (almost three times that of the control), a much better nutrient status, higher microbial C and pH.
 Electrical conductivity was higher under the AMP, but still within the threshold for good quality.

 Of the 90 stakeholders who took part in the evaluation of the beta version of SQAPP, 20 were from the Trzebieszów study site.
 Participants were asked a series of questions relating to their expectations of SQAPP and the relevance of the soil parameters included in SQAPP, the assessment of soil threats and the suitability of the app's recommendations to their local context.
 The feedback and comments were combined with those from the other study sites and used in the further development of SQAPP.
 For details of the responses from all study sites see »Stakeholder feedback and SQAPP development.

 Presentation of the Soil Quality Mobile App (SQAPP) usefulness for farmers and other stakeholders on June 6, 2019, at Białka, Lublin Region during 3rd Regional Field Day "Lublin's granary" and the conference "FROM TRADITION, THROUGH MODERNITY, TO INNOVATION".